Morgellons Disease Physicians Reference Guide of symptoms with common emerging patterns among sufferers plus diagnosing the disease using dermascopes

 For those patients seeing a doctor for the first time, and are planning to talk about Morgellons with them, you should go armed with printouts of the above articles as well as this Practitioner's Letter.
 The more prepared you are, the more credible you appear.
 Also, be cautious as to how you phase things as in "I'm having crawling sensations on my skin." instead of "I'm infested with bugs!"
 I'd refrain from using the term "Morgellons" until you sense you can trust your practitioner.

 Above: Fiber is magnified 200x.
 Notice how it is being pushed up out of the skin.

 Above: These bunch of fibers were on the inner joint of the index finger.
 They are clearly visible both under the skin and emerging.
-At the time this was taken, my pH was very low (acidic) and I was having a hard time bringing it up to alkaline for two days.
+At the time this was taken, my urine pH was very low (acidic) and I was having a hard time bringing it up to alkaline for two days.
 When I checked my skin I saw many more fibers then usual and many were still under the skin.
-I asked myself what would cause such fiber growth, when I made the connection to an acidic system.
+I asked myself what would cause such fiber growth, and made the connection to an acidic system.
 This confirms for me, what "Homeworld" and others have said about Morgellons fiber growth—keeping the body alkaline slows the growth process down.